 - Experience the Quiet Wonder at State Parks

 There is something awe-inspiring about Michigan's state parks; especially in the winter!
 Situated a few miles south of Charlevoix along the shores of Lake Michigan, Fisherman’s Island State Park offers miles of ungroomed and rugged trails with spectacular lake views.
-This park is great for snowshoeing and cross country skiing.
-Located between Charlevoix and Boyne City, Young State Park has an easy to navigate trail system that offers guest low-impact and gently rolling trails with dazzling views of Lake Charlevoix.
-This state park is perfect for snowshoeing, cross country skiing, and general exploring.
-Each of these state treasures is a must see where you can enjoy breathtaking water views along the trails and quiet serenity that can be found in winter.
+This park is great for snowshoeing and cross-country skiing.
+Located between Charlevoix and Boyne City, Young State Park has an easy-to-navigate trail system that offers guests low-impact and gently rolling trails with dazzling views of Lake Charlevoix.
+This state park is perfect for snowshoeing, cross-country skiing, and general exploring.
+Each of these state treasures is a must-see where you can enjoy breathtaking water views along the trails and the quiet serenity that can be found in winter.

 - Try a new (to you) winter sport

 If you're traveling without your snowshoes or want to try something new, Charlevoix has equipment rentals available.
-One of the easiest places to rent skis, snowshoes, cross country skis, or ice skates is at the lodge at Mt.
+One of the easiest places to rent skis, snowshoes, cross-country skis, or ice skates is at the lodge at Mt.
 McSauba.
-Their awesome staff will help fit you to the right equipment and send you on your way.
+Their awesome staff will help fit you into the right equipment and send you on your way.
 They offer equipment rentals daily or hourly.
-If you're looking to try a fat tire bike, Revolution Bike has a great selection of rentals available and their knowledgable staff is ready to assist first-time fat tire bikers.
+If you're looking to try a fat tire bike, Revolution Bike has a great selection of rentals available and their knowledgeable staff is ready to assist first-time fat tire bikers.
 Fun fact: you can even rent snowshoes from the Charlevoix Public Library.

 Get outside this winter by exploring Charlevoix’s extensive trail system.
 After your adventures grab a cup of hot chocolate, coffee or craft beer and bite to eat at one of the many delectable local eateries and pubs.